Asian Money Matters: Artificial Intelligence

 AI Tools

-AI is a guide, not an advisor.
-Think of AI tools as support networks rather than replacements for professional advice.
-They can help reduce friction, save time, and support decision-making, but should be used as a starting point—not as a final authority.
+AI tools help reduce friction, save time, and support decision-making, but should be used as a starting point—not as a final authority.

 ChatGPT: great for everyday financial decisions